Lie n-algebras of BPS charges: Poisson bracket Lie -Algebras

+If we do think of $\mathbf{L} = \theta$ as being a WZW-type local Lagrangian, then the expression $J_v = \iota_v \theta - \Delta_v$ is the conserved Noether charge induced by the symmetry $v$.
+This is the interpretation that we are interested in here, as it is what connects to the conceptualization of BPS charges from Noether currents of higher WZW terms in \cite{AGT89}.

+(More generally. when $\mathbf{L}$ is not just a WZW term, then one has to refine the discussion, take $X$ above to be a jet bundle and incorporate the horizontal/vertical decomposition of the variational bicomplex of forms on that bundle.
+This further generality will be discussed elsewhere, here we focus on topological terms of higher WZW type.)

-For $p = 0$ these relations are famous from symplectic geometry, for the case that $\omega$ is a (pre-)symplectic form.
+For $p = 0$ the above relations are well-known from symplectic geometry, for the case that $\omega$ is a (pre-)symplectic form.
 Since this is the correct analogy, we also say that a closed $(p+2)$-form $\omega$ is a \emph{multisymplectic} $(p+2)$-form or a \emph{$(p+1)$-plectic form} \cite{Rogers:2010nw}.
 In view of this it is sensible to agree on the following terminology, modeled directly on the traditional case given by $p = 0$.

 \begin{definition} A closed $(p+2)$-form $\omega$ on a manifold $X$ is also called a \emph{pre-$(p+1)$-plectic form}, and the pair $(X,\omega)$ a \emph{pre-$(p+1)$-plectic manifold}.

 {\bf (ii)} Given such, then a vector field $v$ such that $\mathcal{L}_v \omega = 0$ called a \emph{pre-$(p+1)$-plectic vector field}.